 We’re meant to be outside.
 The terrible thing is, most of us spend over 2,000 hours at our desks yearly.
 That’s like watching The Titanic 616 times in a row.
 The stress, the long hours, the sedentary nature of our chair-bound lives—it’s all sucking the life out of us.

 This year, take it outside.
 More specifically, go hiking.
+Immerse in nature.
+Forest bathe.
 Time spent hiking doesn’t just burn calories, it helps cell health, lowers stress levels, balances hormones, improves immunity, and deepens sleep.
 How?
 It all boils down to ditching your devices and immersing in nature.

 By simply trading your iPhone, iPad, iPod, i-you-name-it for a walk amongst the trees, you’ll immediately notice a sort of cellular exfoliation.
 You’ll feel alive.
 Truly alive.
 This is because, according to the National Center for Biotechnology Information, in nature, you’re exposed to terpenes, a naturally-occurring hydrocarbon in plants and animals that are neuro-protective, anti-inflammatory, and anti-tumorigenic.
 Don’t ask us exactly how they work—all we know is they do the body good.